Skip to main content

 María Fernanda Espinosa

-María Fernanda Espinosa, a former president of the UN General Assembly, is Executive Director of GWL Voices.
+María Fernanda Espinosa, a former president of the UN General Assembly, is Executive Director of GWL Voices and Co-Chair of the Debt Relief for a Green and Inclusive Recovery Project.

 Sort by: Show: